rohmerj/HYRISK-vignette/README.md

 ## Step 4: sensitivity analysis

 The last step focuses on sensitivity analysis.
-The approach, based on the pinching method of [@Ferson06], is implemented using the *PINCHING_fun* and *SENSI_PINCHING* functions.
+The approach, based on the pinching method of [Ferson and Tucker (2006)](https://doi.org/10.1016/j.ress.2005.11.052), is implemented using the *PINCHING_fun* and *SENSI_PINCHING* functions.
 In the following, we analyse the sensitivity to the 8th input parameter.

 ```{r}
 #################################################